Arch within Arch

 Rooming a Space

-In limited time of site survey, architects collect information by observing, taking notes, sketching, photographing, taking video, talking to locals etc..
-When they are back in office, they make sense out of them, giving birth to report, diagram and site model.
-By then, the whole team can get a good understanding of the site especially by look at the site model talking about the site, away from site.
+In the limited time of site survey, architects collect information by observing, taking notes, sketching, photographing, taking video, talking to locals etc..
+When they are back in the office, they make sense out of them, giving birth to reports, diagrams and site models.
+By then, the whole team get a good understanding of the site especially by looking at the site model talking about the site, away from the site.

 Continue reading Rooming a Space